Nilhcem/the-10mn-watchface/README.md

 # The 10-minute-watchface

-A watchface created in 10 minutes (*or more*).
+A watch face created in 10 minutes (*or more*).

-Sample app for the talk `Android Wear Essentials — Improve your Android skills, building watch faces`
+Sample app for the talk: `Android Wear Essentials — Improve your Android skills, building watch faces`

 ![screenshot][]